AngererSebastian/InternetSecurity/project_proposal.md

 # Information
-- Name of the Organization: HTBLA LEONDING/AA
+- Name of the Organization: HTBLA LEONDING

 - Project Title: Encryption